-I remember 9/11/01 like it was yesterday!
-I was sitting in my 10th-grade government class and I remember watching the 2nd plane hit the tower on the TV.
+I remember 9/11 like it was yesterday!
+Sitting in my 10th-grade government class and I remember watching the 2nd plane hit the tower on the TV.
 I distinctly remember the classroom phone ringing calling my classmates out of school because their parents worked in the World Trade Center.
 I still twitch when I hear the phone ring in my classroom today.
 We lost 10 people in my town on that day.
-Every year since that day, I swore to myself that I would teach about that day no matter what subject I was teaching.
+Every year since that day, I swore to myself that I would teach 9/11 no matter what subject I was teaching.

 This year I am lucky that I have a 9/11 fire chief, inspirational speaker, and rescue worker as a guest speaker on September 9th.
 Chief Daly is an amazing, emotional, and powerful speaker who speaks about life lessons and what he took away from that day.
 His life lessons always resonate with my students.
 Chief Daly shares the true legacy of 9/11; a legacy of courage, compassion and the power of the indomitable human spirit.
 There were thousands of individual acts of leadership, commitment, and selflessness.
 He also shares his unique life experiences and the lessons he has learned from them.

 On the night of September 10th, I will assign my students an interview where they will interview an adult about 9/11.
-Most of my students were just born when it happened.
+All of my students were born after 9/11.
 It’s crazy to be teaching about 9/11 as a historical event.

 I first start the class with an amazingly powerful and sad video telling the story of 9/11/01.
 I then go into the history of events using a great timeline to tell the story of events.
 I am shocked that my kids often don’t know the history.
 The timeline traces the history of attacks on the World Trade Center, Al Qaeda attacks around the world, the Afghanistan and the Iraq War, as well as the death of Osama Bin Laden.